open-keychain/open-keychain/OpenKeychain/src/main/res/raw-ar/help_changelog.md

 ## 3.1.1

   * Fix key export to files (they were written partially)
-  * Fixa krasch i Android 2.3
+  * Fix crash on Android 2.3

 ## 3.1

-  * Fixa krasch i Android 5
+  * Fix crash on Android 5
-  Ny certifieringsskärm
+  * New certify screen
   * Secure Exchange directly from key list (SafeSlinger library)
   * New QR Code program flow
   * Redesigned decrypt screen